lee212/simpleazure/docs/azure_quickstart_templates.rst

         >>> arm.deploy()

-Azure provides 407 community templates [1]_ from starting a single virtual machine (e.g. 101-vm-simple-linux) to hadoop clusters with Apache Spark (e.g. hdinsight-apache-spark) and Simple Azure supports deploying these templates in Python with additional options like search.
+Azure provides 407 community templates [1]_ from starting a single virtual machine (e.g. 101-vm-sshkey) to hadoop clusters with Apache Spark (e.g. hdinsight-apache-spark) and Simple Azure supports deploying these templates in Python with additional options like a template search.

 The example above shows that Simple Azure loads ``101-vm-sshkey`` template from the *azure-quickstart-templates* github repository and deploys it with a